SamMorales11/ecommerce-rfm-project/README.md

 1. Data Transformation (SQL)
 Aggregated transactional history to extract the three core RFM metrics per customer using optimized DuckDB SQL window functions:

-* Recency: Days since the customer's last order.
+* **Recency**: Days since the customer's last order.

-* Frequency: Total number of unique orders placed.
+* **Frequency**: Total number of unique orders placed.

-* Monetary Value: Total amount spent by the customer.
+* **Monetary Value**: Total amount spent by the customer.

 2. Machine Learning Validation (Python)
-* To eliminate manual threshold biases, a K-Means clustering algorithm was deployed in Python:
+To eliminate manual threshold biases, a K-Means clustering algorithm was deployed in Python:

 * Handled extreme skewness using log-transformations and normalized data with StandardScaler.